Best Of17 min read

 • No-fee IRA accounts

-• Integrated with SoFi banking, loans, and credit card
+• Integrated with SoFi banking, loans, and credit products

 Pricing:

-• SoFi Invest: $0/month — all core investing features included
+• SoFi Invest: $0/month — all core features included

-• No premium tier for investing specifically (fees exist on other SoFi products)
+• No premium tier for investing (fees exist on other SoFi products)

 Pros:

-• One-stop-shop if you also want banking or loan refinancing
+• One-stop-shop if you're also handling banking or loans

-• IPO access is genuinely rare and exciting at this price point
+• IPO access is genuinely rare at this price

-• Career coaching is an unexpected bonus for students
+• Career coaching is a nice unexpected bonus

 Cons:

-• Crypto selection is more limited than dedicated crypto platforms
+• Crypto selection is more limited than dedicated platforms

-SoFi makes a lot of sense if you want to centralize your financial life.
-If you're refinancing student loans and want to invest, having it all in one app saves real time and mental energy — and mental energy is a real currency when you're juggling classes, work, and a social life.
+SoFi makes sense if you want to centralize everything.
+If you're refinancing student loans and investing, having it all in one app saves real time and mental energy — and that's valuable when you're juggling a lot.

 Fidelity

 Fidelity isn't flashy.
-It doesn't have a viral moment every year or a neon-colored debit card.
-What it has is 75+ years of institutional trust, a genuinely excellent free platform, and — and this is my actual hot take — it's arguably the single best investing app for a college student who's thinking longer than six months ahead.
-Not the coolest.
+It doesn't go viral or come with a neon debit card.
+But it's got 75+ years of institutional trust, a genuinely solid free platform, and — this is my actual take — it's arguably the best app for a college student thinking longer than six months ahead.
+Not the trendiest.
 The best.

-Here's the thing most people skip over: Fidelity built its own zero-expense-ratio index funds (FZROX and FZILX) that are exclusive to the platform.
-Most index funds charge a small expense ratio even when the trading commission is free — Fidelity literally built funds that cost you nothing to hold year after year.
-For a student starting a Roth IRA with $50/month, the compounding difference over 40 years isn't trivial.
-We're potentially talking thousands of dollars just from not paying a 0.03% fee.
+Here's what most people miss: Fidelity built its own zero-expense-ratio index funds (FZROX and FZILX) that only exist on Fidelity.
+Most index funds charge a small expense ratio even when trading is free.
+Fidelity literally created funds that cost nothing to hold year after year.
+For a student starting a Roth IRA with $50/month, that difference compounds to real money over 40 years.
+We're talking thousands of dollars just from not paying a 0.03% fee.

 Key Features: